score-spec/score-compose/README.md

 # ![Score](docs/images/logo.svg) Score overview

-_Score_ provides a developer-centric and platform-agnostic workload specification to improve developer productivity and experience.
+_Score Specification_ provides a developer-centric and platform-agnostic workload specification to improve developer productivity and experience.
 Score eliminates configuration inconsistencies between local and remote environments.

 The _Platform CLI_ is a conversion tool for application developers to generate an environment specific configuration.
 In combination with environment specific parameters, The Platform CLI tool can run your Workload in the target environment by generating the target platform's configuration file.